-In any case, your phone will allow you to do everything you absolutely need to do, and everything else can likely wait until you’re back.
+Your phone will allow you to do everything you absolutely need to do, and everything else can wait until you’re back.

-Bonus: How to Pack Quickly & Be Ready to Go
+How to Pack Quickly and Be Ready to Go

 To pack quickly every time, here are my two main tricks:

-For things you only use while traveling, like your travel toiletries, in-flight gear, or packing cubes, keep them in your stored away backpack.
-This way, you won’t have to run around the house in search of everything.
+Leave your base items in your pack.
+Keep the things you only use while traveling, like your travel toiletries, in-flight gear, or packing cubes stored away in your backpack.
+This tactic will save you time when packing.

-Whether you create a capsule wardrobe for your everyday life or one specifically for travel, having fewer clothing options on hand makes it easier to choose what to pack.
-I’d recommend always having a few go-to outfits you can grab quickly and feel confident in while on the road.
+Use a capsule wardrobe.
+Whether you create a capsule wardrobe for your everyday life or one specifically for travel, having fewer clothing options on hand makes choosing what to pack easier.
+Always have a few go-to outfits you can grab quickly and feel confident in while on the road.

-If you’re about to head out for a 3-5 day trip and need to know what to pack, start with the items you always travel with, like your wallet, phone, chargers, toiletries, and in-flight essentials.
-Then, check the weather and choose 2-3 weather-ready outfits you can easily mix and match.
+If you’re about to head out for a three-to-five day trip and need to know what to pack, start with the items you always travel with, like your wallet, phone, chargers, toiletries, and in-flight essentials.
+Then, check the weather and choose two or three weather-ready outfits you can easily mix and match.

-Put it all together and pack it in a smaller carry on bag, like the Setout Divide, rather than pushing the limits of your maximum carry on luggage allowance, so you can easily move about and avoid overpacking.
+Put it all together and pack it in a smaller carry on bag rather than pushing the limits of your carry on luggage allowance, so you can easily move about and avoid overpacking.